07KazumaAoyama29/tetris_with_microbit/README.md

 2025.05.12 complete section3<br>
 2025.05.16 add todo and ex. mission<br>
 2025.05.16 completed it to some extent<br>
+2025.07.29 update Todo list<br>

 **Acknowledgement**
-This material was reviewed and refined with the assistance of ChatGPT (OpenAI).
+This material was reviewed and refined with the assistance of ChatGPT (OpenAI) and Gemini(Google).

 Kazuma Aoyama(bloodtune65@gmail.com)